Betting Rounds In Texas Hold’Em

 Don't Always Play In The Blinds

-It’s also important not to be too invested in hands from the blinds just because you have money in the pot already.
-A lot of players feel like they have to play very weak hands against raises because of the investment but a lot of the time it’s better to fold those hands and concentrate on playing a solid range from every position.
+It's also important not to be too invested in hands from the blinds just because you have money in the pot already.
+A lot of players feel like they have to play very weak hands against raises because of the investment.
+Most of the time, it's better to fold those poker hands and concentrate on playing a solid range from every position.

 This is the first of the post-flop betting rounds we play in Texas Hold'em and is one of the tougher streets to play as ranges are at their widest.
 This not only makes it harder to deal with our opponents but it makes it hard for us to know where exactly the hand we're playing falls within our range and what we should do accordingly.

 Cbetting Is Powerful

 While it's been years since the c-bet (continuation bet) was first discovered to be a powerful weapon against your opponent, it still has held on to a lot of that power and allows you to take a lot of pots down on either the flop or the turn through pure aggression.
 A lot of players find it hard to optimally defend against c-bets as solvers call and raise a lot of weak hands against c-bets.
 This means human players are going to be overfolding, meaning we win the pot more often than we should.

 One mistake I see a lot of players making is not being able to fold multiple hands in a row in post-flop scenarios, especially against the same player.
 They view having to fold as a weakness and it's easy for egos to get involved when the same player keeps betting into you and you have to fold.
 However, money saved is money earned and if your hand isn't a call or raise against a bet, it's much better to fold and save the money than getting dragged into some ego war which can cost you your stack.

 After the flop comes to the turn, ranges start to narrow as we've had two betting rounds of action to define both our and our opponent's ranges so we should be starting to figure out what our opponent's ranges look like.